alf-tool/alf-core/README.md

 format you would consider interesting.
 See the Renderer class, and consider the following template for contributions in lib/alf/renderer

-    class Alf::Renderer
     class Glim < Alf::Renderer

       #
       # You should at least implement the execute method that renders tuples
       # given in _input_ (an Enumerable of tuples) on the output buffer
       # and returns the latter.
 See Alf::Renderer for the exact contract
       # details.
       #
       def execute(output = $stdout)
         [...]
         output
       end

       # By registering it, the output options of 'alf show' will
       # automatically provide your --glim contribution
-        Renderer.register(:glim, "as a .glim file", self)
+      Alf::Renderer.register(:glim, "as a .glim file", self)

     end

-    end
+### Going even further

+You know the rules:

+* The code is on github https://github.com/blambeau/alf
+* Please report any problem or bug in the issues tracker on github
+* Don't hesitate to fork and send me a pull request for any contribution/idea!

+Last, but not least, a small tribute to Sinatra.
+Alf's code style is very inspired from what I've found in Sinatra when looking at its internals once.
+Alf, as Sinatra, is mostly implemented in a single file, lib/alf.rb.
+Everything is there but additional contributions (in lib/alf/...).
+You'll need an editor or IDE that supports code folding/unfolding.
+Then, follow the guide:

+* Fold everything but the Alf module.
+* Main concepts, first level of abstraction, should fit on one/two screens in height
+* Unfold the concept you're interrested in, and return to the previous bullet

+Enjoy Alf!